secure-device-onboard/docs/docs/installation.md

       software-properties-common
 ```

+!!!
+NOTE
-**NOTE: If you are working behind a proxy, ensure to set proper proxy variables.**
+    If you are working behind a proxy, ensure to set proper proxy variables.

 3 .
 Add Docker’s official GPG key:
 ```